 Vice versa, tenants-in-common can convert their holdings by way of declaration to joint tenancy only if they are tenants-in-common in equal shares.
 Any property owners contemplating a change in manner of holding might be required to transfer part of their interest to the other tenant, and this transfer will be subject to stamp duties as well.

 In addition, if the property is under a mortgage, you may need to get the consent of the mortgagee bank before you can convert the manner of holding in the property.

 In Singapore, the “conversion” of manner of holding is done by lodging and registering the relevant Instrument of Declaration at the Singapore Land Authority.
 The existing tenants (whether joint tenants or tenants-in-common) will have to sign a statutory declaration before a Commissioner for Oaths stating their intention to hold the property as tenants in common or joint tenants.

 When the “conversion” is agreed upon by all tenants, all tenants will sign the same form to be lodged.
-Otherwise, the joint tenant(s) wishing to effect a change in the manner of holding to hold the property as tenants-in-common will sign the statutory declaration stating their intention as such.

 The Instrument of Declaration will then have to be duly served on the other unwilling joint tenant(s) by a solicitor.
 As the procedure and steps to be taken thereafter can be complex, it is advisable to consult a property lawyer.

 For HDB property, it is also possible to seek the assistance of HDB to change the manner of holding of the HDB property.
 More information can be found on HDB’s website.